jmartin103/100-Days-of-Pytho/README.md

 ## Day 7
 ### CaesarCipher.py
 The Caesar cipher algorithm.
 Gives users the option to either decrypt or encrypt a given message.
 The message is then shifted by a given number of positions in the alphabet.
 This program also takes into account if the user enters a shift amount over the number of letters in the alphabet by continuing to shift the given amount.

+## Day 8
+### SilentAuction.py
+Simulates a silent auction.
+Prompts the user to enter a name and a bid, and then stores each name and bid inside a dictionary.
+The program then asks if there are any other bidders.
+If not, then the program terminates and determines a winner, which will be the person with the highest bid.